vbhakta27/Hawaii_Vacation/README.md

 ![](/Output/Summary_Statistics_Table.png)

 ## Station Analysis
+- Designed a query to calculate the total number of stations.
+- Design a query to find the most active stations.
+- Listed the stations and observation counts in descending order.
+- Design a query to retrieve the last 12 months of temperature observation data (TOBS).
+- Filter by the station with the highest number of observations.

 There are a total of 9 stations.

 USC00519281 is the most active station with 2772 records.